KaPodgaets/citizen_db/architecture/data/ARCH-data-contract-yaml-v1.md

 ```

 ## Behavior
+These contracts are used in two places:
+- The ingest.py script uses the keys of the column_mapping dictionary as the list of required headers for its header validation step.
-The `ingest.py` script, via the `src/utils/parsing.py` utility, reads the appropriate YAML file for the dataset being processed.
-It determines the correct `column_mapping` to use by finding the latest version in the file whose date is on or before the date specified in the source filename.
-This mapping dictionary is then used to rename the columns of the pandas DataFrame before it's loaded into the `raw` database layer.
+- The validate.py script, via src/utils/parsing.py, reads the appropriate YAML file for the dataset being processed.
+It determines the correct column_mapping to use by finding the latest version in the file whose date is on or before the date specified in the source filename.
+This mapping dictionary is then used to rename the columns of the pandas DataFrame before it is validated by Pandera.

 ## Evolution
 ### Historical
 - v1: Initial design.
+  - 2025-07-10: Role clarified.
+Now used for header validation in ingest and for column mapping in validate.